etolpygo/clubforce/README.md

 `docker-compose up` builds and starts the container - takes a while to build, mostly because of phpunit

 all HTTP requests are directed through index.php
-API has two endpoints:
+API has the following endpoint:
-    - http://localhost:8000/grades - outputs all processed grades (rounded and with pass info)
+    - http://localhost:8000/grades - accepts a POST request of grades json and outputs processed grades as json (rounded and with pass/not pass info) any other request results in 404 error, or 400 if not a POST request
-    - http://localhost:8000/grades/name - processed grades for named student, if exists, or 404 error.
-any other request results in 404 error.

 `docker exec -t -i php-apache /bin/bash` starts bash inside the running container